greenelab/deep-review/sections/03_categorize.md

 within one year with over 90% accuracy and patient-level predictions were improved by up to 15% when compared to other methods.
 Razavian et al.
-[@arxiv:1608.00647] used a set of 18 common lab tests to predict disease onset using both CNN and LSTM architectures and demonstrated an improvement over baseline regression models.
+[@arxiv:1608.00647] used a set of 18 common lab tests to predict disease onset using both CNN and long short-term memory (LSTM) architectures and demonstrated an improvement over baseline regression models.
 However, numerous challenges including data integration (patient demographics, family history, laboratory tests, text-based patient records, image analysis, genomic data) and better handling of streaming temporal data with many features, will need to be overcome before we can fully assess the potential of deep learning for this application area.

 Still, recent work has also revealed domains in which deep networks have proven superior to traditional methods.
 Survival analysis models the time leading to an